People

 April Garrett

-April earned her Masters in the lab as a student interested in understanding how multiple environmental stressors (particularly ocean warming, acidification, and disease outbreak) impact the physiology and resiliency of marine invertebrates and the adaptive capabilities of their subsequent populations.
+April (NSF GRFP fellow) earned her Masters in the lab for her research on how environmental stressors, particularly ocean acidification, impact the physiology and resilience of marine invertebrates.

 Melanie_LloydMelanie Lloyd, NSF-funded Postdoctoral Fellow